in28minutes/cloud.in28minutes.com/_posts/2022-01-18-gcloudrun.md

+---
+layout:     post
+title:      Create Simple Python Flask Application and Deploy to Cloud Run
+date:       2022-01-18 13:14:27
+summary:    You'll learn how to create a simple Python flask application, create docker image and run the scripts to deploy into Google CloudRun.
+categories:  Google Cloud
+permalink:  /gcloudrun
+---

 In this tutorial, You'll learn how to create a simple Python flask application, create docker image and run the scripts to deploy into Google CloudRun.

 ![](/images/googlecloud/cloudrun_app.png)